 That's why besides spending your focus on finding the best systems of Hydroponics in the first place, don't forget to search for suitable materials for plants to grow.
-The media for your Hydroponics are just as important as the systems chosen.
+The growing media for your Hydroponics are just as important as the systems chosen.

 Why is it so important?